Mental health services for children and young people

-On this page you will find information and contact details for mental health services and tools available to young people and children across the district.
+On this page you will find information and contacts for mental health services and tools available to young people and children across the district.

-Herts Mind Network deliver essential health support in Hertfordshire, providing a range of support services.
-They offer a huge range of services directed specifically to young people, which include the following:
+Herts Mind Network delivers essential health support in Hertfordshire, providing a range of support services.
+It offers a huge range of services directed specifically to young people, which include the following:

 Wellbeing through learning courses free courses for 15-18 year olds to promote positive mental health and wellbeing through building confidence, improve coping strategies and support networks.

-Young Peoples Helpline offers someone to talk to for those experience difficulty with their mental health and wellbeing- 01923 256391
+Young People's Helpline offers someone to talk to for those experience difficulty with their mental health and wellbeing.

 YC Hertfordshire offers a range of programmes to support young people with their health and emotional wellbeing, and to enable them to help other young people in their community.